FDI in Bangladesh: Ultimate 2025 Legal Guide for Investors | LegalSeba LLP

 4.1 Repatriation of Profits and Dividends

-Bangladesh offers a liberal regime for the repatriation of profits.
-No prior approval from the Bangladesh Bank is required to remit declared dividends to non-resident shareholders, provided all applicable taxes have been duly paid.
-The process is efficiently handled by Authorized Dealer Banks upon submission of required documentation, ensuring a smooth flow of returns to investors.
+Bangladesh offers a liberal regime for profit repatriation.
+No prior approval from the Bangladesh Bank is required to remit declared dividends, provided all taxes have been paid.

-4.3 Disinvestment and Repatriation of Capital: The Valuation Challenge
+4.3 Disinvestment and Capital Repatriation: The Valuation Challenge

-Exiting an investment and repatriating the capital is a critical, and often the most complex, part of the investment lifecycle.
-While the transfer of shares from a non-resident to a resident is straightforward, the repatriation of the sale proceeds is tightly regulated.
+Exiting an investment is a critical part of the lifecycle.
+While transferring shares is straightforward, repatriating sale proceeds is tightly regulated by the Bangladesh Bank.

 The central issue is valuation.
-The Bangladesh Bank will only approve repatriation up to the "fair value" it accepts, which may differ from the commercially agreed price.
-This requires a formal Valuation Report from a licensed firm.
-This regulatory oversight introduces uncertainty and is a key risk factor that requires expert management to ensure a successful exit.
-LegalSeba specializes in navigating this process to maximize our clients' returns.
+The central bank will only approve repatriation up to the "fair value" it accepts, which requires a formal Valuation Report.
+This is a key risk factor that requires expert management.

 5.1 Winding Up and Liquidation of a Company

-For a solvent company, a Members' Voluntary Winding Up under the Companies Act, 1994 is the standard procedure for ceasing operations.
-This process involves a formal Declaration of Solvency, shareholder resolutions, and the appointment of a liquidator to settle all liabilities and formally dissolve the company with the RJSC.
+For a solvent company, a Members' Voluntary Winding Up under the Companies Act, 1994 is the standard procedure.
+It involves appointing a liquidator to settle liabilities and dissolve the company.

 5.2 Final Repatriation of Residual Assets

-The final step in any exit is repatriating the residual funds after all debts are paid.
-This requires explicit prior permission from the Bangladesh Bank's Foreign Exchange Investment Department (FEID).
-The liquidator must submit a comprehensive application, including a final tax clearance certificate from the NBR.
-This acts as the ultimate regulatory checkpoint, ensuring all local obligations are met before capital exits the country.
-We manage this entire process to ensure a compliant and efficient conclusion to your investment.
+The final step is repatriating residual funds after all debts are paid.
+This requires explicit prior permission from the Bangladesh Bank's Foreign Exchange Investment Department (FEID) and a final tax clearance certificate.

-• Strategic Entry Vehicle Selection: For any long-term commercial venture, a locally incorporated company offers the best protection and flexibility.
+Strategic Entry: For any long-term venture, a locally incorporated company offers the best protection and flexibility.

-• Proactive Regulatory Engagement: Build a strong, transparent relationship with BIDA and your Authorized Dealer Bank from day one.
+Proactive Engagement: Build a strong relationship with BIDA and your Authorized Dealer Bank from day one.

-• Anticipate Repatriation Hurdles: Factor the Bangladesh Bank's valuation approval process into your financial models and exit timeline.
+Anticipate Hurdles: Factor the central bank's valuation approval into your financial models and exit timeline.

-• Meticulous Documentation: Maintain a flawless paper trail for all financial transactions, registrations, and corporate filings.
-This is non-negotiable for compliance.
+Meticulous Documentation: Maintain a flawless paper trail for all financial transactions and filings.
+This is non-negotiable.

-• Engage Expert Local Counsel: Partnering with a firm like LegalSeba LLP, with deep practical experience, is essential to navigate the complexities of the Bangladeshi legal and business environment.
+Engage Expert Local Counsel: Partnering with a firm like LegalSeba LLP is essential to navigate local complexities.

 6.2 Comprehensive Compliance Checklist